nazmulidris/ts-scratch/react-app-hooks-intro/README.md

 2. Instead of importing the CSS file like you would for a styled component, do this instead `import YYY from './XXX.module.css'`, where `YYY` is what you choose to call the variable holding all the imported styles.
+   > When using styled components you only have to import the CSS file once (eg: in `App.tsx`) and
+   > these are available (implicitly) to all the React components that are nested in it.
+But using
+   > modules you have to import them in each file that uses the style.
 3. Then use these styles in your JSX like this: `<Component className{YYY.XYZ}/>`.

 Here's a simple example that shows how to use CSS modules or CSS in CSS approach.